languageinstinct/website/README.md

 How the System Works
 1. Data (JSON Files)

-Each internal record looks like:
+Each internal record is a simple JSON file like:

 {
   "title": "client feedback summary",